wadoodbutt/todolist/README.txt

 What we are implementing

+changing and loading pages (node + express)

+API BoredAPI -> tells you what you can add to your todo list

-changing and loading pages (node + express) website.com/ <-- create account or sign in page
+website.com/ <-- create account or sign in page
     - css
 website.com/create <-- register here
     - form
     - css
-website.com/:userID <-- access to-do list here
+website.com/:userID <-- access to-do list here (MongoDB)
     - css
-website.come/login <-- sign in here
+website.come/login <-- sign in here (provide data)
     - css

 server.js